Kinvey/kinvey-cli/README.md

 * `init`

-   Prompts you to provide account credentials and host and creates a new working profile for you based on the information you provided.
+   Prompts you to provide account credentials and instance ID and creates a new working profile for you based on the information you provided.
 Command-line options that specify the same data are ignored.

 * `profile create <name> [profile information]`